 It's crucial that we ensure we’ve designed a platform that can grow and evolve as we can offer more recommendations to our users.
 Our design system needs to be flexible and wide-ranging to accommodate future expansion.

 There were many technical challenges to overcome, most of which stemmed from the volume and complexity of the data and calculations that generate the recommendations.

 We needed to consider: data formats, maintainability of both data and calculations, documentation, flexibility, automated testing, fast and robust deployments and so on.
 Genous is very much a ‘living’ system which will require constant changes as the science behind it evolves and new opportunities arise.
 We needed to ensure that any developer can quickly identify exactly what needs to change without months of experience with the codebase.

 Genous ran a beta test with a limited number of real users.
 The benefit of gathering feedback from real users cannot be understated - it allows us to make changes that improve the whole experience and ensure the launch has maximum impact.

 Genous has recently launched and is free to sign up.
 To learn more and to start your free Impact Review, visit genous.earth

 This is only the beginning for Genous.
 More features are planned, including the upcoming Offsetting module which will allow users to offset their carbon footprint with high-quality carbon projects.

 The team at Gravitywell were instrumental in getting the Genous platform off the ground.
 They collaborated with us effectively on design, usability and back-end structure and creation, as well as inputting to the overall product, to ensure that we were able to launch a brand new and innovative platform that is focused on consumer sustainability.
 Written by Simon Bones (Founder // Genous)

-To learn more about how Gravitywell can help with your technology startup, or for advice on building a sustainable product or service, please get in touch.
+To learn more about how Gravitywell, Bristol's Venture Studio can help with your tech startup, or for advice on building a sustainable product or service, please get in touch.